ADGEfficiency/energy-py-linear/README.md

 # energy-py-linear

-energy-py-linear is a library for optimizing energy systems using mixed integer linear programming.
+A library for optimizing energy systems using mixed integer linear programming.

 Currently the library has two models:
 - electric battery operating in price arbitrage,